-Cerebellum (or preferably cerebellar grey matter) is used as the reference region in analysis of brain PET data (Nelissen et al., 2009; Heurling et al., 2015a).
+Cerebellum (or preferably cerebellar grey matter) or pons is used as the reference region in the analysis of brain PET data (Nelissen et al., 2009; Heurling et al., 2015a; Pemberton et al., 2023).
 The brain uptake of [18F]flutemetamol is usually reported as SUV ratio (SUVR), which reaches its maximum at ∼80 min in AD patients and then stays almost constant (Nelissen et al., 2009).
+Test-retest variability of regional SUVRs are 1-4% (Vanderberghe et al., 2010).
 SUVR85-105min was slightly higher than DVR (see below) but correlation was good (Nelissen et al., 2009).
 Pons could also be used as reference region but the SUVRs are then slightly lower than DVRs (Nelissen et al., 2009).
-The proposed SUVR start calculation time of ∼80-90 min has since been used in several studies as the start time of the static PET scan (Hatashita et al., 2014; Rinne et al., 2014; Kalheim et al., 2018).
+The proposed SUVR start calculation time of ∼80-90 min has since been used in several studies as the start time of the static PET scan (Hatashita et al., 2014; Rinne et al., 2014; Kalheim et al., 2018; Rauhala et al., 2022).
+SUVR image analysis can be automated (Thurfjell et al., 2014).
 Even simple visual assessment of [18F]flutemetamol PET images good sensitivity (Curtis et al., 2015).
-SUVR image analysis can be automated (Thurfjell et al., 2014).

 Adamczuk K, Schaeverbeke J, Nelissen N, Neyens V, Vandenbulcke M, Goffin K, Lilja J, Hilven K, Dupont P, Van Laere K, Vandenberghe R. Amyloid imaging in cognitively normal older adults: comparison between 18F-flutemetamol and 11C-Pittsburgh compound B. Eur J Nucl Med Mol Imaging 2016; 43(1): 142-151. doi: 10.1007/s00259-015-3156-9.